2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 ### 2.1 EDA for Barcelona
 Conduct exploratory data analysis specifically for the Barcelona dataset.

 Barcelona offers apartments with an average price of 195 EUR/night.
 It is noticeable that most apartments receive reviews, which can directly influence the price.
 Additionally, being a super-host can increase the price by 10%.
-Barcelona has 18,85 , with 14,848 short-term rentals distributed across 10 neighborhoods, each with different average prices depending on their location and status.
+Barcelona has 18,85 listings, with 14,848 short-term rentals distributed across 10 neighborhoods, each with different average prices depending on their location and status.

 ![alt text](<Sources/Barcelona_ ng.png>)